WXNY-FM

-WXNY-FM (96.3 FM La X 96.3) is a commercial radio station that broadcasts an Hispanic rhythmic format.
-It is licensed to New York City, and serves the New York metropolitan area.
+WXNY-FM (96.3 FM, La X 96.3) is a commercial radio station that broadcasts a Hispanic rhythmic format.
+It is licensed to New York, New York, and serves the New York metropolitan area.
 WXNY is owned by Uforia Audio Network and its transmitter is located at the Empire State Building in Midtown Manhattan.

 History

-The station first came on the air on 105.9 FM in 1964 as WHBI.
+The station first came on the air on 105.9 FM in 1964, as WHBI.
 The call letters stood for original owners Hoyt Brothers Incorporated.
 In the 1980s, the station - by then property of Multicultural Broadcasting - went by the call letters WNWK, and aired leased-access ethnic programming.
-(This time the call letters stood for NeWarK, its city of license.).
+(This time the call letters stood for NeWarK, its city of license).
 In May 1998, Multicultural sold 105.9 FM to Heftel Broadcasting, a company at the time that owned Spanish language radio stations.
 Under the deal, Multicultural would be paid cash plus Heftel's second AM Radio station 930 WPAT which was running Radio Korea and other brokered programs.
 WPAT would drop Korea and pick up most of WNWK's brokered shows.
 Heftel's plans were to flip 105.9 to a Spanish Language mass appeal format of some sort.

 Caliente 105.9

-In May 1998, 105.9 FM started playing hit Spanish music as "Caliente 105.9" ("Hot 105.9"), with the call letters WCAA.
+On May 24, 1998, at midnight, 105.9 FM started playing hit Spanish music as "Caliente 105.9" ("Hot 105.9"), with the call letters WCAA.
 Heftel Broadcasting in a corporate deal became known as Hispanic Broadcasting.

 105.9 Latino Mix

 In September 1999, the station changed its moniker to "105.9 Latino Mix" ("105.9 Latin Mix").
 Eventually in another corporate deal Univision purchased Hispanic Broadcasting and entered into radio, making WCAA as well as WADO Univision owned.
 In February 2004, the station's owner, Univision Communications bought the 92.7 FM frequency in Garden City, New York which was the home of WLIR-FM and made it a western Long Island simulcast of 105.9 under the call letters WZAA.
-(While most New York City FM stations broadcast at 6,000 watts, 105.9 only has 600 watts of power, so 92.7 was used to give better coverage to Nassau County and Queens.)
+(While most New York City FM stations broadcast at 6,000 watts, 105.9 only has 600 watts of power, so 92.7 was used to give better coverage to Nassau County and Queens).